This post may contain affiliate links.

 - Preheat over to 450 degrees F.

-- In a large mixing bowl place the cauliflower florets and the 2 pieces of whole peeled garlic.
-In a small mixing bowl combine the olive oil, minced garlic, Italian seasoning, salt and pepper and whisk to combine.
+- In a large mixing bowl place the cauliflower florets with the garlic.
+In a small mixing bowl combine the olive oil, minced garlic, Italian seasoning, corn starch, salt and pepper and whisk to combine.

 - Pour the olive oil mixture over the cauliflower and use tongs to stir until all of the cauliflower is coated.